-Teams are required to provide the following orientations for our host students and host families:
+Teams are required to provide the following orientations for our hosted students and host families:

 Host Family Orientations